 I love exploring the national seashore, byways and towns of Cape Cod as my subject.

 Landscapes, pets and occasional figures are most often my subject matter.

 How my professional life informs my life in ART

-I am particularly interested in how perception shapes who we are and how we see each other, our environs, and how fixed gestalts (ideas that are virtually frozen in our psyches) can unfreeze and grow and become flexible.
+I am particularly interested in how perception shapes who we are and how we see each other, our environs, and how fixed gestalts (ideas that are virtually frozen in our psyches) can unfreeze, soften, melt, grow and become flexible.

 I find that the time I spend in painting relaxes and opens my perception flexibility and allows me to explore my world anew.